 - Digital Currency – bitcoin was built to be spent as a digital payment method and is now being viewed as a store of value.
 Back in 2009, you could buy 4 bitcoin to a quarter.
 On June 1, 2022, 1 bitcoin is worth over $30,000 US.
 This growth also begets its potential of being a hedge against inflation, as historically, bitcoin has grown by 40,000% since inception even with its volatility.
 You can’t say that about the US dollar which has lost 80% of its value since 1971, when it came off the gold standard completely, with inflation debasing its value.

 - Scarce – Only 21 million bitcoin will ever be created.
-This means it cannot be artifically inflated by central banks and devalue your holdings.
+This means it cannot be artificially inflated by central banks and devalue your holdings.
 However, each bitcoin is divisible by 100,000,000 smaller pieces called satoshis (or sats for short).
 Think of sats to a bitcoin as pennies to a dollar.
 This means that there will only be 2.1 quadrillion satoshis ever.
 But this can also be further divisible to make smaller units as needed (this is not inflation – we aren’t making more but using smaller denominations that become more valuable over time).
 Don’t get sucked into the argument that you need one whole bitcoin.
 That is called unit bias as “the sats is where it’s at”.
 Stack sats (buy sats as often as you can and make your wallet denomination in sats instead of bitcoin.
 The endgame value is the same but the numbers also look better in sats.
 Would you rather have 1,000,000 sats or 1% (1/100th) of a bitcoin?
 It’s same amount either way – and it’s your preference – name it what you want.